 She is also a CGC Evaluator, and a Mentor Trainer with Animal Behavior College.

 As a certificant of the Certification Council for Professional Dog Trainers (CCPDT), Jennifer adheres to their Standards of Practice and Code of Ethics Policy and follows the LIMA (Least Intrusive, Minimally Aversive) principle in all her training.
 She continues her professional development by reading relevant material and attending conferences, workshops and online webinars, in order to keep up-to-date with the latest research and training methods.
-She attends the annual APDT conference and has attended several educational seminars at Wolf Park to learn more about canine behaviors.
+She has attended numerous dog training conferences, and has attended several educational seminars at Wolf Park in Indiana to learn more about canine behaviors.

 Jennifer has been involved with the sport of K9 Nose Work® since 2013, and became a Certified Nose Work Instructor (CNWI) in January 2017.
-Knowing that the best learning is immersion, she attends the annual Nose Work camp in Georgia where she and her white shepherd Sasha practice with and learn from the founders of the sport as well as other top-notch instructors from across the country.
+Knowing that the best learning is immersion, she attended the annual K9 Nose Work camp in Georgia where she and her dogs practiced with and learned from the founders of the sport as well as other top-tier instructors from across the country.

-Jennifer is the founder and executive director of Wolf PAWS 'Positive Awareness Wolf-dog Sanctuary' in Dandridge TN where she volunteers a substantial amount of her time working with and caring for 8 resident wolf-dogs.
+Jennifer is the founder and executive director of Wolf PAWS 'Positive Awareness Wolf-dog Sanctuary' in Dandridge TN where she spends a substantial amount of her time working with and caring for the resident wolf-dogs.

 Well-mannered dogs are a pleasure to live with and be around.
 Training your dog helps them burn up their endless energy using mental and physical exercises, and increases your bond with your canine companion.